jacero-io/kode-operator/README.md

 # kode-operator

-<span style="color: red;">WARNING!
+<span style="color: red;">DISCLAIMER!
 THIS PROJECT IS UNDER HEAVY DEVELOPMENT AND NOT MEANT FOR PRODUCTION USE JUST YET.</span>

 Kode-Operator is designed to enhance the developer experience with a strong focus on security and observability.